GRE Flashcards · Set 1

 compare, place side by side

-The artist juxtaposed bright colors with dark themes to create a striking effect.
+bright colors with dark themes to create a striking effect.

 lethargic